AlexandrosAlexiou/Statify/README.md

 Developed for the Advanced Topics of Database Technology and Applications course [@cs.uoi.gr](http://www.cs.uoi.gr/en/index.php?menu=m1)

 We live in an age where we have more and more data around us, and it is becoming more and more difficult to use them.
 Simple queries are not enough anymore.
 Users must also be presented with interesting properties within the data.
-To be able to answer interesting questions and recognize patterns, we need to organize the data into a ( MySQL ) database and build an application around them!
+To be able to answer interesting questions and recognize patterns, we need to organize the data into a database and build an application around them!

 ## Application UI

 The application UI was built using [Angular Material](https://material.angular.io/guide/getting-started). <br>
 The charts were rendered using the [ngx-charts](https://github.com/swimlane/ngx-charts) framework. <br>

 ![Sample Graph](https://github.com/AlexandrosAlexiou/Statify/blob/master/src/assets/sample-graph.png)

 ## Application Diagram